I am a runner. I eat pizza. I drink beer. And I look good naked*.

 First, she says to not reward yourself with junk food.
 What?
 You’ve got to be kidding me!
 I’m sorry, but if I’m going to push myself really hard at succeeding in something (physical, mental, or otherwise) I want to be rewarded with something special.
 And if cake or pizza or booze is special, then why shouldn’t that be my reward?

 Next, she says no sugary drinks.
-Now, I can fall into the idea of not having sugary drinks on a daily basis—and certainly not multiple times a day—but I don’t see anything wrong with an occasional soda.
+Now, I can fall into the idea of not having sugary drinks daily – and certainly not multiple times a day – but I don’t see anything wrong with an occasional soda.

 In her favour, the author says to avoid fake sugar, which I completely agree with.
 (So, have a full-fat soda, but skip the diet stuff.
 OK?)
 And I would say to avoid fake butter, too, because the real stuff is good for you.
 Full-fat, full-on, butter; none of that margarine rubbish, thank you!

 But then she gets it wrong again by saying no processed foods.
 From pretzels and pasta to lunch meats and “fake cheese”, she claims it all to be “toxic to your system” and that you ought to stick to real, perishable foods.
 Yes, “real” foods should make up the bulk of your diet, but going back to my views on junk food being OK, I don’t fancy living in a Twinkie-free world!
 (And, thankfully, I don’t have to!)

 She ends her food-nos by slagging off fast foods.
 Again, I don’t advocate eating a fast-food diet, but I don’t see anything wrong with pulling into a McDonald’s drive-thru when you’re on the road or for an occasional treat if that’s what you like.
 (Personally, I’d rather pop into a gas station for a chilli dog, a bag of Funyuns, and a root beer.
 And maybe a pack of Zingers if I’m in a Hostess kind of mood.)